-Brigadier General Jo Coelmont is Senior Associate Fellow at EGMONT, Royal Institute for International Relations and Senior Fellow at Royal High Institute for Defence.
+Brigadier General Jo Coelmont is Senior Research Fellow at EGMONT, Royal Institute for International Relations and Senior Fellow at Royal High Institute for Defence.

 He retired from active duty on 1st April 2008 and left the reserve forces on 31 December 2012.

 He was the Belgian Permanent Representative to the Military Committee of the European Union and the Western European Union and Military Advisor to the Belgian Ambassador to the Political and Security Committee of the European Union from January 2002 to October 2007.In April 2006 he was elected as Dean of the EUMC.